 Meet Our Teachers

-This is Caroline Cook’s fourth year teaching at Polliwog Preschool.
-She came to Mercer Slough from North Carolina, where she worked at an outdoor after-school program, taught elementary students about barrier island ecology, and led guided hikes in the Blue Ridge Mountains.
-She holds a Master’s degree in Environmental Studies from UNC Wilmington, and has worked at camps and environmental education centers for over 10 years.
+This is Caroline Cook‘s fifth year teaching at Polliwog Preschool.
+She came to Mercer Slough from North Carolina, where she taught kindergarteners at an outdoor after-school program, took elementary students on field trips to barrier islands, and led guided hikes in the Blue Ridge Mountains.
+She holds a Masters degree in Environmental Studies from UNC Wilmington, and has worked at camps and environmental education centers for over 15 years.
 Caroline loves jumping in mud puddles, holding millipedes, and sharing her love of nature with early learners.
 She will be teaching the morning classes.

 If you don’t hear from a Polliwog teacher within 2-3 days, please resubmit your application or contact Caroline Cook at firstname.lastname@example.org.